World Chefs: Robin Gill brings the farmhouse to fine dining

-LONDON Irish-born chef Robin Gill trained in Michelin-star kitchens across Europe for more than 10 years before realizing that scene wasn’t for him.
+LONDON Irish-born chef Robin Gill trained in Michelin-star kitchens across Europe for more than 10 years before realising that scene wasn’t for him.

 After stints at Marco Pierre White’s The Oak Room and Raymond Blanc’s Le Manoir aux Quat’ Saisons, he headed south in 2012 to open The Dairy in Clapham, southwest London.